 What Exactly Is Cyber Hygiene?

 Cyber hygiene is the process of observing correct routines to ensure the integrity of data within a network.

 For a business, this means establishing practices that keep customer and employee data as secure as possible.

 The Weak Link

 Cybercriminals, for the most part, largely depend on human error and poor cyber hygiene for their success.
-Two-thirds of cybersecurity consulting professionals consider employees to be the “weakest link” in protecting their organization from cyber threats.

 An obvious example of this is phishing, where fraudsters attempt to get victims to give up information by posing as a trustworthy entity, before asking for sensitive details.